PQSAML/index/README.md

 - Gradle 8.6
 - Git

+Note that the [`setupEnv.sh`](https://github.com/PQSAML/index/blob/main/setupEnv.sh) provides an automated way to setup the JDKs, Maven and Gradle (tested on Ubuntu 22.04).
+It is an aggregation of the commands described below.

 ### JDK
 If you choose to built BouncyCastle from scratch, note that BouncyCastle requires to have 4 versions of JDK installed.